rashviach/WeatherApp/README.md

 # WeatherApp
-App which works with API and shows actual weather
+App which works with [OpenWeatherAPI](https://openweathermap.org/) and shows actual weather.

+Here's some screenshots and an icon of the app.